irarainey/been/README.md

 ## Generating a travel summary

 This project contains a devcontainer with all the required dependencies to run the tool.
 Clone this repository locally, and open in Visual Studio Code.
 You will be prompted to open the project in a devcontainer, which will install all the required dependencies, and run `poetry install` to install the required Python packages.
+Once open switch to the Python virtual environment using `poetry shell`.

 To run the tool you first need to copy and rename the `.env.sample` file to `.env` and populate the values with your own Azure Maps and Azure OpenAI credentials.
 This tool requires a `gpt-4o` model to perform the image analysis.